Bank of America Travel Rewards Credit Card Review: A Straightforward Travel Card With No Annual Fee

 Bank of America® Travel Rewards credit card

-- Bank of America Preferred Rewards® members can earn higher rewards
+- Bank of America Preferred Rewards® members can earn up to 75% more points

 PROS